A mum-of-3 won a landmark case over a confusing road sign which has set a legal precedent.

 Only about 40% of appeals made by motorists have been successful according to figures released by the Council, meaning that thousands of others can now use this as a precedent to have their charges overturned.

 Mr Sean Stanton-Dunne, London Tribunal adjudicator, told the Hackney Gazette, “The no left turn sign is positioned beyond the traffic lights so that it may not be clearly seen before the lights.
 The lights are in front of the sign and so risk causing an obstructed view from car level in the left hand lane.
 There is an advance warning sign further back from the lights but this is tilted at an angle so that it does not directly face the approaching motorist.”

-Whilst I cannot condone speeding and other common infringements that most motorists are guilty of at some point in their driving lifetime, The Road Traffic Act cuts both ways and the authorities cannot expect this to flow one way against motorists without expecting some resistance by those that are prepared to fight back against the constant attrition they are faced with.
+Whilst I cannot condone speeding and other common infringements that most motorists are guilty of at some point in their driving lifetime, the Road Traffic Act cuts both ways.
+The authorities cannot expect this to flow one way against motorists without expecting some resistance by those that are prepared to fight back against the constant attrition they are faced with.